Last updated on June 20, 2023 at 05:55 pm

 - They implemented a tool to help themselves refocus.

-- Usually they feel a little bit better and ready to execute the next task, making them effective and productive in that moment.
+- Usually, they feel a little bit better and ready to execute the next task, making them more effective and productive.

 Q: How can mindfulness improve mental health of individuals either at a workplace or working from home?

 So, when we are triggered by a colleague that does something that angers or annoys us, our first instinct will be to pause, not react, and think about our next best move.
 Pausing before we react helps us to not cause additional drama in the workplace.
-But it also helps us create better relationships, and increased morale and productivity.
+But it also helps us create better relationships and increased morale and productivity.